RatserX/minecraft-handicraft/README.md

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg)](https://www.buymeacoffee.com/Ratser)

-Analyzer for Minecraft instance profiles.
-It reads and processes profiles and allows the download of selected loaders and addons.
+Analyzer for Minecraft instance profiles used by CurseForge.
+It allows the download of selected loaders and addons.

-Multiple profiles and be configured and they can be retrieved either from a local directory or a web location.
-It allows the selection of a download directory, creating the appropiate directories if the path does not exists.
+Multiple profiles and be configured and they can be retrieved from either a local directory or a web location.
+The download directory can be customized, creating the appropiate directories if the path does not exists.

 ![Minecraft Instance Analyzer](https://raw.githubusercontent.com/RatserX/ratserx.github.io/master/public/images/minecraft-instance-analyzer.gif)